EricaBreig/EricaBreig/README.md

 - React
 - Bootstrap
 - React Bootstrap
-- Web and Third-Party APIs
+- Web and Third-Party APIs such as PokéAPI
 - Node
-- MySQL2
+- SQL
 ```